insight-platform/Savant/README.md

 - Works on Nvidia DeepStream;
 - Dynamic pipeline reconfiguration with Etcd;
 - Handy data sources and sinks;
-- Support for rotated bounding boxes.
+- Support for rotated bounding boxes;
+- Docker-native environment;
+- Apache2 license.

 ## Runs On